HuangLab-SYSU/brokerchain-academic/README.md

 - The client program is stuck for unknown reasons.
 - ···

 When users encounter the above situation or similar situations, they can restart the client program without worrying about losing their account balance.
-So, we recommend that users ensure their machine runs well and the network is unobstructed when using Miner features.
+So, we recommend that users make sure their machine operates smoothly and the network remains unobstructed when using Miner features.
 It is best to keep running the client program continuously; otherwise, it will affect the benefits of participating in consensus.